Dividing Marital Assets and Handling Shared Responsibilities During Divorce

 Get Expert Help on Mediation with Divorce Attorneys in Fort Worth, Texas

-Before going straight ahead to court to request for help on how to divide your marital assets, try to sit down with your ex-partner and go through the best possible way to divide these assets between yourselves.
+Before going straight to court to request help on how to divide your marital assets, try to sit down with your ex-partner and go through the best possible way to divide these assets between yourselves.

 Speak to an Attorney today at the Law Office of Turner-Monahan to see how we can assist you in your divorce!